SDLC Guide: Software Development Planning Stage Explained

 What are steps in software development plan?

-Now it’s time to get down to business and talk about doing proper software development planning.
+Now it’s time to get down to brass tacks and start talking about how to plan out software development projects.

-Below we’ve listed eight steps that we’ve found to be critical in this phase of the software development lifecycle:
+Below we’ve listed eight steps that we’ve found to be critical in this phase of the software development lifecycle that we’ve also put into practice on the projects that we’ve previously worked on:

 Step 1: Define Objectives and Project Scope